preetsanjam/Web_Development/HTML/notes.md

     - `<tbody>` - Table body (optional)
 - Cascading Style Sheets (CSS) is used to style an HTML page.
 It is included in the HTML using the `<style>` container tag, which is usually placed in the `<head>` tag.
 - **Forms** are used in the frontend to collect data from the users for future processing.
 The HTML `<form>` container helps in setting up a form in a web page.
+- The input tag is the most commonly used tag for form elements.
+The type of form control changes based on the "value" of the type attribute.
+The type attribute takes various values such as text, button, date, radio, checkbox, email, etc.